Masters Comprehensive Examination Policy

 Students completing the on campus Student Affairs Administration program will fulfill this requirement by either completing an oral examination related to a thesis (option I) or submitting a written response to a case study (option III).
 The decision to complete this requirement under option I or III should be made in consultation with your advisor before the end of your first semester in the program.
 Individuals meeting the requirement by completing the case study (option III) will receive the case study during the first spring semester class meeting of EDAD 966 Student Affairs Seminar.
 The deadline to submit the case study will be the second Friday of February.
 Individuals completing the requirement through the thesis (option I) will present an oral defense and complete an oral examination of the thesis with a committee of three faculty members.
 Deadlines to successfully complete the oral examination are established by the Office of Graduate Studies and are published on the graduate studies web site at http://www.unl.edu/gradstudies/current/degrees/masters.

-- The Master’s capstone paper should include references to course content and experiences such as projects, major assignments, major course papers, and internships.
+- The Master’s capstone paper may include references to course content and experiences such as projects, major course papers, and/or internships only in support of the question to be answered.

-- All claims and arguments made by the student in the Master’s capstone paper should be supported including reference citations using current APA guidelines.
+- All claims and arguments made by the student in the Master’s capstone paper must be supported and include reference citations using current APA guidelines.

 Revised by the Faculty March 2015